 - ArcGIS Server must be federated with Portal for ArcGIS.
 Configuring a base ArcGIS Enterprise deployment is recommended but not required.

-A utility network can be created in a file or enterprise geodatabase.
+A utility network can be created in an enterprise, file, or mobile geodatabase.
 To create a utility network in an enterprise geodatabase, the database platform must meet the minimum release in the table below.
 For more information, refer to the database requirements for ArcGIS Pro.

 Create a utility network in a geodatabase